Skip to main content

 I was raised with Irish Catholic guilt, so in many ways I have been preparing for caregiver guilt my entire life.
 I say that with humor, but there is truth in it.
 The instinct to question yourself, to wonder if you could have done more, to carry the weight of decisions long after they are made.
 Those habits come naturally to many of us long before caregiving begins.

-But caregiver guilt is real.
+Caregiver guilt is real.
 It shows up quietly and often when you least expect it.
 If you are caring for someone with dementia, Parkinson's disease, or another serious illness, caregiver guilt can become a constant companion that follows you through everyday decisions.

 It rarely announces itself with a dramatic moment.
 More often it appears in small choices that no one else sees.